jbatson5/SCALE-test/docs/MAVRIC.rst

 results should be compared to analog results (no biasing at all) and optimizations of each detector in separate input files, as shown in :numref:`tab4-22`.
-The CADIS calculations for each detector (near or far) do exactly what they were supposed to do – optimize the Monte Carlo calculation for one tally or the other.
+The CADIS calculations for each detector (near or far) do exactly what they were supposed to do---optimize the Monte Carlo calculation for one tally or the other.
 The FOMs for the FW-CADIS calculation were about half of the FOMs for the single-detector CADIS calculations.
 Hence, for this two-detector problem, two CADIS